West Iceland and the Snaefellsness peninsula: 5 places you can’t miss

 Langjökull

-Get ready for superlatives: this adventure takes visitors to Europe’s and Iceland’s second largest glacier, which is also the world’s largest man-made ice cave and one of the deepest, at 40 metres below the surface.
-Into the Glacier truly puts “ice” in Iceland, as glaciologists and geologists have worked together to open this 500-metres long subterranean gallery, which is only accessible by specially modified four wheelers (that were once used to carry missiles back in the NATO’s Iceland days, NBD).
-While many of Iceland’s glacier tours take place in naturally-formed ice caves at the edges of the glaciers, this one is entirely man-made, and located right smack in the middle of this ice monster.
+Get ready, my friends, because this adventure is absolutely amazing!
+It takes visitors to Europe’s and Iceland’s second largest glacier, which is also the world’s largest man-made ice cave and one of the deepest, at 40 meters below the surface.
+Into the Glacier truly puts “ice” in Iceland, as glaciologists and geologists have worked together to open this 500-meters long subterranean gallery.
+You’ll get to travel in style, as you’ll only be using specially modified four wheelers that were once used to carry missiles back in the NATO’s Iceland days.
+While many of Iceland’s glacier tours take place in naturally-formed ice caves at the edges of the glaciers, this one is entirely man-made and located right in the middle of this ice monster.

 Stykkishólmur and Bridafjordur Bay